nathnolt/Quake-imgtool-folder-mips-wad-convert/README.md

 # Todo

-Add support for dithering ( https://github.com/makeworld-the-better-one/didder/releases ) and no fullbright pixels
+Add support for dithering probably using: ( https://github.com/makeworld-the-better-one/didder/releases ) and no fullbright pixels